Daferia/walk-haven-scroll/README.md

 # Features

 + The main feature I think is the Gallery and the layout used.
-+ One page scrolling with 3 sections making it feel as a 3 page website.
++ One page scrolling with 3 sections making it feel as a 3-page website.
 + Contact form with video

 ### Navigation Bar